-$$\Pr(\overline{C}|\overline{f}) = 1 - \Pr(C|\overline{f})$$
+$$Pr(\overline{C}|\overline{f}) = 1 - Pr(C|f)$$

 The feature extractor indexes each file and computes the expected entropy loss for each feature.
 Then the features are sorted by descending expected entropy loss.
-Some features that appear more frequently in the negative set might also have high expected entropy loss values.
+Some features that appear more frequently in the negative set might also have large expected entropy loss values.
 We call these features "negative features".
 Thus, a feature that has a higher frequency in the negative set can also be distinguishing for a category.
 Our feature extractor does not eliminate stop words and can take bigrams into account.
 It can also consider lexical phrases as features using the output of the phrase extractor module.
-By default, the
+By default, the feature extractor module